AilalOmar/job-shop-scheduling-optimization/README.md

 ## Academic Context

-This project was developed as part of the **A2_ECC_2A - Riane Indus 2A** academic program, focusing on:
+This project was developed as part of an academic program, focusing on:

 - Mathematical modeling of combinatorial optimization problems
 - Implementation of exact and heuristic solution methods